Casandra Hillman, Dance Coordinator (Full Time)

 Born into a family of dance, Tamara began her training under the tutelage of her parents in Charlotte, N.C.
 Her mother was a ballet instructor of the highest International Cecchetti Instructor status, and Director of Charlotte City Ballet.
 Her father was a national ballroom and tap instructor and served as president of D.M.A. and D.E.A.
 The studio was involved with Hit Productions TV and commercial filming.
 Tamara went on to further her dance education earning a B.F.A. from the University of North Carolina School of the Performing Arts, Harkness House on scholarship, Certificate of Accomplishment with High Honors in Cecchetti levels 4-6 at Michigan State University’s Cecchetti Conferences, and other numerous national and international dance institutes.
 A few of Tamara’s major influences have been Lar Lubovitch, Finis Jung, Margaret Craske, Melissa Hayden and David Howard.
 Ms. Grose has extensive teaching experience having taught for, Allegra Kent Ballet School in Scarsdale, N.Y., Brooklyn College Dance Department, Master Classes on U.S.A. tour with The Artist in the Schools Residency Program.
 Tamara was offered the choice of soloist or Ballet Mistress for N.C.D.T., she chose a professional dance career.

-Lea Brown-Poisson finished her BA in Dance at CSU Long Beach (2003), after transferring from SRJC where she received her AA and Certificate Degree in Dance.
+Lea Poisson earned her MA in Education from Sonoma State, her BA in Dance at CSU Long Beach (2003) and her AA degree in Dance from SRJC.
 She has found that her experiences and education were immensely imperative in her development as a performer, choreographer, and teacher.
 Lea has always enjoyed the art and joy of performing, the creative process of collaboration with others, the composition experience and results of choreographing.
 As a performer, she has worked as a Warrior Girl for the NBA's Golden State Warriors and a Gold Rush member for the NFL's San Francisco 49ers.
 Lea has performed with modern dance companies in the North Bay such as De/Em Dance Collective and Expressive Motion.
 Also, she loves practicing methods of teaching dance that will help dancers to maximize their potential.
 Lea has not only danced but choreographed, taught, and coached dance locally for years and she loves teaching people of different characteristics and those of diverse abilities.

 Alyce Finwall, Instructor: firstname.lastname@example.org